 After your appointment, you will be given a kit that contains custom teeth whitening trays.
 The teeth whitening trays are for you to use at home so you can maintain your beautifully white smile.
 Your teeth whitening dentist will also ask you to stay away from foods and beverages that can stain your teeth, such as coffee and red wine.
 For the rest of the day, you may experience brief flashes of pain that can be managed with ibuprofen.

 Our teeth whitening dentists in Bloomfield Hills MI want to help you achieve your best smile.
-To request Zoom teeth whitening in our office, call the Precision Dentistry of Bloomfield Hills at (248) 335-4427.
+To request Zoom teeth whitening in our office, call the Bloomfield Hills Dental Group of Bloomfield Hills at (248) 335-4427.